hms1/TraliCohortDiagnostics/README.md

-Covid19CohortEvaluation
+TraliCohortEvaluation
 =======================

 Introduction
 ============

-A central package for evaluation the cohorts used in the various COVID-19 studies.
+A central package for evaluation the cohorts used in the various TraliCohort studies.

 Installation
 =============